SaiUdayKumar/TSF-Internship/README.md

 # TSF-Internship
-These were the tasks assigned to me during my internship in 'The Sparks Foundation' - October 2020.
+These were the tasks assigned to me during my Data Science & Business Analytics internship at 'The Sparks Foundation' - October 2020.